Heat kernel asymptotics for scaling limits of isoradial graphs: Euclidean Limit

 holds for all $\varepsilon > 0$.
-Combined with the convergence of the initial vertex $\pi_{V_h} (x) \to x$ as $h\to 0$, this proves that the assumptions in Theorem 5.4, \cite{helland1982} are satisfied and hence the claimed convergence. \end{proof}
+Combined with the convergence of the initial vertex $\pi_{V_h} (0) \to 0$ as $h\to 0$, this proves that the assumptions in Theorem 5.4, \cite{helland1982} are satisfied and hence the claimed convergence. \end{proof}

-\begin{remark} By applying the results from \cite{croydon2008}, it is also possible to deduce a local central limit theorem. \end{remark} In contrast to the CLT, the following large deviation principle contains enough information about the tails for proving the desired short-time asymptotics. \begin{proposition} Let $\beta \in (0,1)$.
-The path measures on the space of càdlàg functions induced by $\left(X^h_{h^\beta \cdot}\right)_{h>0}$ with $X_0^{h} \rightarrow x$ as $h\rightarrow 0$ satisfy a large deviations principle with respect to the locally uniform topology, rate function and speed $h^{\beta}$, where
+\begin{remark} We expect that it is also possible to deduce a local central limit theorem by following the strategy of \cite{croydon2008}: The required Hölder continuity of the heat kernel can be obtained from a parabolic Harnack inequality, see \cite{nash1958}, which is equivalent to the volume growth property and Poincaré inequality proven below in Lemma~\ref{lem:poincare}.
+For similar arguments for variable speed random walks among random conductances, see, e.g., \cite{andres2021,barlow2010,kumagai2014random}. \end{remark} In contrast to the CLT, the following large deviation principle contains enough information about the tails for proving the desired short-time asymptotics. \begin{proposition} Let $\beta \in (0,1)$.
+The path measures on the space of càdlàg functions induced by $\left(X^h_{h^\beta \cdot}\right)_{h>0}$ with $X_0^{h} \rightarrow x$ as $h\rightarrow 0$ satisfy a large deviation principle with respect to the locally uniform topology, rate function and speed $h^{\beta}$, where

 and $\mathcal{AC}_x$ is the set of all absolutely continuous functions $\phi: \mathbb{R}_{\geq 0}\rightarrow\mathbb{C}$ with $\phi (0) = x$. \end{proposition}